liyafe1997/crobuntu/README.md

     ````
 5. Follow the script prompt to continue (Basically select Ubuntu version and desktop environment)
 6. Wait it to be finished.
 After reboot, you will have Ubuntu!
-7. If you want to go back to ChromeOS, see [Recover your Chromebook](https://support.google.com/chromebook/answer/1080595)
+7. If you want to go back to ChromeOS, press [ESC+Refresh+Power] to recover.
+Read [Recover your Chromebook](https://support.google.com/chromebook/answer/1080595) to learn more.

 Note:
 1. Default username: `ubuntu`, password: `ubuntu`.
 2. Web browser might not be installed because snap pacakegs could not be installed automatically during the `chroot` setup process.
 You can just simply do `snap install firefox` to get Firefox installed.
+3. This script will preseve the ChromeOS Cloud Recovery partition for you (aka MINIOS-B, a small parition at the end of the disk).
+If your device supports cloud recovery, you should be able to go back to ChromeOS just by press [ESC+Refresh+Power] and select [Recover using internet], without making a USB drive.
+If you think you don't need that you can also delete it and expand the ext4 rootfs in Ubuntu.
+Once you delete that partition, you have to use a USB drive to recover ChromeOS.

 ## No Sound on Ubuntu?
 Check https://github.com/WeirdTreeThing/chromebook-linux-audio